Gluten Free Apple Cider Donuts (Dairy Free, Low Fodmap)

 HOW TO MAKE GLUTEN FREE APPLE CIDER DONUTS

 Making apple cider donuts is really easy!
-The only part that takes some time is creaming the butter and sugar together, but this step is important to a nice fluffy donut.
+The only part that takes some time is creaming the butter and sugar together, but this step is important to a nice, airy donut.
 Here is how we make them:

 With the oven preheated and your donut pan ready and greased, you want to mix the dry ingredients in a medium size bowl.